Visual issues - frequently asked questions

 Optometrist:

-- undertakes the NHS Primary Eye Examination and prescription for corrective treatment
+- undertake the NHS primary eye examination and prescription for corrective treatment

-- is trained to detect certain general health conditions which show themselves in eye examinations
+- trained to detect certain general health conditions which show themselves in eye examinations

 - may refer on to other professionals.